0

 The illegal wildlife trade is one of the biggest threats to wildlife globally.
 Estimated to be worth more than US $20 billion annually this trade has escalated from a conservation issue to a worldwide criminal enterprise that is devasting wildlife populations.
 Cambodia is a source, transit country, and destination for many of the world’s most trafficked and valuable species.
 This includes the global trade of elephant ivory and rhinoceros horn from Africa.

-Some of the horror stories are teams have witnessed are live monkeys exported to be tortured and for their brains to eaten, bears sold to bear bile farms where they have exploited their entire life inside small cages with milking machines pumping out their bile, and pangolins boiled alive in pressure cookers to harvest their scales.
+Some of the horror stories the teams have witnessed are live monkeys exported to be tortured and for their brains to be eaten, bears sold to bear bile farms where they have been exploited their entire life inside small cages with milking machines pumping out their bile, and pangolins boiled alive in pressure cookers to harvest their scales.

 Wildlife Alliance implements a complete approach to combating the illegal wildlife trade through our award-winning wildlife police unit – the Wildlife Rapid Rescue Team.
 We ensure all live animals seized from the trade are appropriately cared for whilst working with government authorities to ensure traders face justice.